CallumWalterWhite/cjwdev-blog/content/posts/cubejs-databricks.md

 3. Cost-Effectiveness at Its Core: Building data applications need not be expensive.
 With CubeJS being open-source and Databricks providing a pay-as-you-go model, we appreciated the cost-effectiveness of this integration.
 It allowed us to create powerful data applications without breaking the bank.

-4. Real-Time Data Analytics: CubeJS and Databricks together opened the doors to real-time data analytics.
-By configuring CubeJS to listen for data changes and Databricks to handle streaming data, we gained timely insights for critical business decisions.

 ## Embrace the Power of CubeJS and Databricks

 In conclusion, our experience integrating CubeJS with Databricks was nothing short of transformative.
 This combination offers a winning solution for building comprehensive data applications with ease, efficiency, and cost-effectiveness.
 Whether you're working on interactive dashboards, real-time analytics, or intricate ad hoc queries, embracing the synergy of CubeJS and Databricks will elevate your data engineering efforts to new heights.